 The brackish water and exposure to oxygen is corrosive, the wave action is constantly eroding the metal members and debris and boats come in contact with the metal to cause damage.
 Most common areas affected are risers, J-Tubes, bends, spools, and pipe field joint.

-Protecting the “splash zone” with traditional above and below the “splash zone” solutions have proven unsatisfactory.
-Monel jackets welded to the metal surface; special coatings and sprayed-on paint; and even making the metal components thicker, of course, are not effective in the “splash zone.”
+Protecting this zone with traditional above and below solutions have proven unsatisfactory.
+Monel jackets welded to the metal surface; special coatings and sprayed-on paint; and even making the metal components thicker, of course, are not effective in the splash zone.